TheSimmer101/wordle/README.md

 For those who are unfamiliar, this is essentially a word guessing game.

 You have five chances to guess the right word!
-For each letter in your guess, the color changes depending on how close you are to the answer.
+For each letter in your guess, the color changes depending on how close you are to the answer. <br/>
-If the letter is
+If the letter is <br/>
-  Green: the letter is in the correct spot, well done!
+&nbsp;&nbsp;&nbsp;&nbsp;Green: the letter is in the correct spot, well done! <br/>
-  Yellow: the letter is somewhere in the word, but not where you put it.
+&nbsp;&nbsp;&nbsp;&nbsp;Yellow: the letter is somewhere in the word, but not where you put it. <br/>
-  Gray/Black: the letter is not in the word at all, tough.
+&nbsp;&nbsp;&nbsp;&nbsp;Gray/Black: the letter is not in the word at all, tough. <br/>

 Requirements:
 - C++ Compiler (g++)
 - ncurses library
--Makefile
+- Makefile

-*These are available for both Linux, Windows, and Mac.
+*These are available for both Linux, Windows, and Mac. <br/>
-See the installation guide for you device if not already installed.
+See the installation guide for your device if not already installed.